 Digital Nomad & Residency · France

-France digital nomad visa & residency (2026)
+France digital nomad visa: requirements (2026)

 France shaded by its digital nomad & residency status

 France has no dedicated digital-nomad or remote-work visa as of 2026, and authorities have explicitly confirmed that the long-stay 'visitor' visa (VLS-TS visiteur) bars all professional activity, including remote work for foreign employers/clients.
-Remote workers and relocators must instead use established long-stay routes — chiefly the self-employed 'Profession Libérale' visa or the multi-year 'Talent' (Passeport Talent) permit family — while non-EU investors can pursue the Talent 'Economic Investor' residency.
+Remote workers and relocators must instead use established long-stay routes, chiefly the self-employed 'Profession Libérale' visa or the multi-year 'Talent' (Passeport Talent) permit family, while non-EU investors can pursue the Talent 'Economic Investor' residency.

 Key points